More Children with Disabilities?

 She also warned that skimming a headline about more disabilities may sound much more significant to a layperson, as “developmental disability” can include a person who as an adult has barely perceptible autism and not major challenges to basic activities of daily living.

-“Kids who are mildly on the autism spectrum can live their life fully with minimal limitations and a few necessary adjustments through an effective adhd treatment program,” Snyder said.
+“Kids who are mildly on the autism spectrum can live their life fully with minimal limitations and a few necessary adjustments,” Snyder said.

 The availability of screening and services normally begins in urban areas and takes time—even several years—to eventually extend to more rural areas.
 Snyder said that the increased numbers could reflect this rollout.